General Academic Information

 - Part-Time Students - Students enrolled who are taking fewer than twelve (12) credit hours.

-- Special Credit Students - Students who are taking less twelve (12) semester hours credit or less and not seeking a credential.
+- Special Credit Students - Students taking less than twelve (12) semester hours credit or less and not seeking a credential.
 Students taking more than twelve (12) SHC must first declare a major.

 Student Course Load Policy